jareddantis-bots/rico/README.md

 Rico is a ~~Discord bot~~ Discord-oriented application that allows you to send your friends notes, view notes your friends sent you, and keep conversations going for longer by unarchiving inactive threads automatically.

-Since its inception in the early COVID-19 pandemic, it has grown from a simple Discord bot powered by Firebase into a containerized application made up of four parts:
+Since his inception in the early COVID-19 pandemic, he has grown from a simple Discord bot powered by Firebase into a containerized application made up of four parts:

 |Component|Description|Docker CI/CD|
 | ------- | --------- |:---------:|